Infinite-Loop-KJSIEIT/Algo-Talks/README.md

 # Algo-Talks
+Algo Talks is a weekly learning series.
+Each Sunday we take one major topic ranging from graphs to dynamic programming and we go LIVE to solve a bunch of curated problems aimed to better our understanding about those topics. 👨🏻‍💻👩🏻‍💻

+`Register Here` : <a href = "https://infiniteloop.club/#events">https://infiniteloop.club/#events</a>

+`Follow us for more updates on Instagram:`<a href = "www.instagram.com/infiniteloop.kjsieit" >www.instagram.com/infiniteloop.kjsieit</a>

 A curated list of  `Competitive Programming`, `Algorithm` and `Data Structure` Questions grouped by type.

 ## Table of Contents